data2health/mtip-tutorial/docs/lessons/Lesson0.md

 #### 4) Bring your use case

 Do you have a particular concrete problem you are hoping the MTIP training will help you solve?
 If so, are you willing to have the class screenshare as we strategize a custom approach for you?
-If the answer is "yes yes", please [email] (mailto:data2health+mtip@gmail.com) asap so that we can queue it up.
+If the answer is "yes yes", please email data2health+mtip@gmail.com asap so that we can queue it up.

 If you have a specific use case, but *don't* want to share it with the class, that's ok.
 However, consider bringing your documents/project milestones/data/calendar/team roster or whatever to work on.
 Synthetic use cases will also be available if you prefer.